hikeventures/hikeventures.github.io/_posts/2014-11-19-best-backpacking-stoves.markdown

 **Burn Time:** 2.5 (0.5 Liter)
 **Fuel:** Gas

 The MSR WindBurner is the latest addition on the stove market from MSR.
 This stove is marketed to operate very well under windy conditions.
 The MSR WindBurner is currently our favourite stove on our trips (for 2 person) even so it weights a little bit more than the other stoves.
-If you are traveling alone then the Jetboil MiniMo (see below) might be a good alternative.
+If you are traveling alone then the Jetboil MiniMo might be a good alternative.

 <a href="https://www.rei.com/product/890802/msr-windburner-stove-system"><button type="button" class="btn btn-danger">Read more about the MSR WindBurner</button></a>